DestinyItemManager/dim-api/README.md

 The response will contain a `dimApiKey` field - that's your DIM API key.
 If you ever forget it, make the request above again, and the same key will be returned to you.

 Alternatively, you can [set up DIM for local development](https://github.com/DestinyItemManager/DIM/blob/master/docs/CONTRIBUTING.md) — the "Enter API Credentials" step brings you to a developer page, which will have a button to fetch a DIM API key as well.

+Once you have finished developing your app locally and are ready to push it to a production domain, join the [DIM Discord](https://t.co/70AKGCbEM5) and message `bhollis` to get a production token.
+Be sure to explain what you're building and how it will use the DIM API - if you don't, your request will be ignored.

 ### Authenticating